awesome-astra/docs/docs/pages/develop/languages/java.md

 ### 3.2 Drivers 3.x

+> The official documentation for the drivers can be found [here](https://docs.datastax.com/en/developer/java-driver/3.11/manual/cloud/)

-!!! warning "Version 3.x is still maintained but not recommended version.
+> Version `3.x` is still maintained but not recommended version.
 It will not get evolutions in the future"

-#### Project Dependencies
+#### QuickStart

-??? note annotate "Import dependencies in your `pom.xml`"
+???+ note annotate "Projet Setup"

       - Version **3.8+** or more is required to connect to Astra.
       - Update your `pom.xml` file with the latest version of the 3.x libraries: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.datastax.cassandra/cassandra-driver-mapping/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.datastax.cassandra/cassandra-driver-mapping/)